sore0159/data_analysis/apps/present/FILES/content.md

 ???

 Followers and Post Count specifically have much more normal distributions when we take their logarithm.

+###EXPLANATION OF LOG-NORMAL DISTRIBUTION GOES HERE

 I opted to use this transformation instead of filtering the data because I did not have a reasonable method to make a non-arbitrary filter for the data.
 Perhaps robots really should be removed from this analysis (I suspect that bump at the end of the post count chart is due to robot activity), but I can't yet do so without losing (in a biased fashion) a lot of real data.

-I think that post count being approximately log-normally distributed is related to high volume posters being more likely to be collected as data points.
-Testing filtering a sample to only include each account once led to a drastic reduction of sample size by three fourths.
-In the end, I wanted to keep this model a prediction of tweets, not users, and so did not use such a filter.

 ---